 Staying warm in the cold is essential.
-Therefore, we reviewed the top 4 best ice fishing suits consisting of waterproof and floatable jackets and bibs.
+We reviewed the top 4 best ice fishing suits for 2021 consisting of waterproof and floatable jackets and bibs.

 Ice fishing is something most anglers look forward to.
 It's a unique way of fishing that requires specific, cold weather conditions.
 One thing that many anglers forget, though, is proper clothes for the occasion.
 With chilly weather biting in the winter, getting a solid ice fishing suit is a must.

 We took the time to review some of the best ice fishing clothes that money can buy: bibs, jackets that float should any accidents happen.

 The Eskimo Legend ice fishing suit consists of a jacket and a pair of bibs of the highest quality with great insulation, flotation-assistance and comfort.
 In our opinion, overall this is the best ice fishing suit.